 German Centre for Integrative Biodiversity Research

-The German Centre for Integrative Biodiversity Research (iDiv) is a leading research center of biodiversity sciences with a research focus on insights into the biological diversity of Earth.
-Researches from all over the world cooperate in building the scientific foundation of a sustainable development of the biological diversity.
-Moreover, the conter reaches out to the civil society – for instance in its internationally oriented media relations or in events like the Long Night of Sciences, the Leipzig Book Fair or SPIN 2030.
+The German Centre for Integrative Biodiversity Research (iDiv) is a leading research center in biodiversity sciences with a research focus on insights into the biological diversity of Earth.
+Researchers from all over the world cooperate to build the scientific foundation of a sustainable development in biological diversity.
+Moreover, the center reaches out to the civil society – for instance through its internationally oriented media relations, or in events like the Long Night of Sciences, the Leipzig Book Fair, or SPIN 2030.

-The Helmholtz Centre for Environmental Research (UFZ) was founded and developed in the context of German reunification as a “broadly based center for researching the ecology of industrialized urban regions.”
+The Helmholtz Centre for Environmental Research (UFZ) was founded and developed as part of German reunification with the aim of establishing a “broadly based center for researching the ecology of industrialized urban regions.”
 Today, it stands as one of the world’s leading research centers in environmental science.
-More than 1,000 employees at the UFZ share the goal of identifying ways to reconcile a healthy environment with societal development through excellent research.
+More than 1,000 employees at the UFZ share the goal of identifying ways to reconcile a healthy environment with societal development through cutting-edge research.
 Their work has played a key role in transforming the Leipzig area into a rich ecosystem with significant recreational value.

 read more